arangodb/arangodb/Documentation/DocuBlocks/Rest/Collections/put_api_collection_properties.md

 @RESTBODYPARAM{writeConcern,integer,optional,int64}
 Write concern for this collection (default: 1).
 It determines how many copies of each shard are required to be in sync on the different DB-Servers.
-If there are less then these many copies in the cluster a shard will refuse to write.
+If there are less than these many copies in the cluster a shard will refuse to write.
 Writes to shards with enough up-to-date copies will succeed at the same time however.
 The value of *writeConcern* can not be larger than *replicationFactor*. _(cluster only)_